-Four Consecutive Fiscal Quarters Ending Maximum Total Leverage Ratio Four Consecutive Fiscal Quarters Ending Maximum Total Leverage Ratio December 31, 2017 3.50 to 1.00 December 31, 2019 3.00 to 1.00 March 31, 2018 3.50 to 1.00 March 31, 2020 3.00 to 1.00 June 30, 2018 3.50 to 1.00 June 30, 2020 3.00 to 1.00 September 30, 2018 3.50 to 1.00 September 30, 2020 2.75 to 1.00 December 31, 2018 3.50 to 1.00 December 31, 2020 2.75 to 1.00 March 31, 2019 3.25 to 1.00 March 31, 2021 2.75 to 1.00 June 30, 2019 3.25 to 1.00 June 30, 2021 and thereafter 2.50 to 1.00 September 30, 2019 3.25 to 1.00
+Four Consecutive Fiscal Quarters Ending Maximum Total Leverage Ratio Four Consecutive Fiscal Quarters Ending Maximum Total Leverage Ratio December 31, 2018 3.50 to 1.00 June 30, 2020 3.00 to 1.00 March 31, 2019 3.25 to 1.00 September 30, 2020 2.75 to 1.00 June 30, 2019 3.25 to 1.00 December 31, 2020 2.75 to 1.00 September 30, 2019 3.25 to 1.00 March 31, 2021 2.75 to 1.00 December 31, 2019 3.00 to 1.00 June 30, 2021 and thereafter 2.50 to 1.00 March 31, 2020 3.00 to 1.00

 Refer to our "Debt and Financing" footnote of our consolidated financial statements for a description of Consolidated Adjusted EBITDA, defined in our Term Loan Agreement as "Consolidated EBITDA."
-Consolidated Total Debt, as defined in our Term Loan Agreement, is the principal amount of indebtedness outstanding.
-Our total leverage ratio for the four quarters ending December 31, 2017 was 3.38 to 1.00.
+Consolidated Total Debt, as defined in our Term

+Loan Agreement, is the principal amount of indebtedness outstanding.
+Our total leverage ratio for the four quarters ending December 31, 2018 was 2.64 to

 We believe that our results of operations will be sufficient to allow us to comply with the covenants in the Term Loan Agreement.
-Given our recent amendment to extend our Second A&R CDA, we have improved our overall financial position as our nearest term maturity is now beyond 2020.
+We have improved our overall financial position as our nearest term maturity is now beyond 2020.
 We expect that our cash and cash equivalents, improvements in operating results and availability under our ABL Facility will be sufficient to allow us to fund our normal operations, increase working capital to support our planned revenue growth, and fund capital expenditures (and long-term leases, where applicable) for at least the next twelve months.
-Our ability to satisfy our liquidity needs and meet future stepped-up covenants beyond the next twelve months is dependent upon our ability to achieve operating results that reflect improvement over our 2017 results.
-Means for improving our profitability may include ongoing successful implementation and realization of pricing actions, combined with a balanced strategy for volume, productivity and efficiency initiatives, continued reinvestment in revenue equipment and technology, reduced usage of third party local purchased transportation providers, and successful hiring and retention of drivers, some of which are outside of our control.
+Our ability to satisfy our liquidity needs and meet future stepped-up covenants beyond the next twelve months is dependent upon our ability to maintain operating results consistent with levels achieved during 2018.
+Maintaining results will depend on a number of factors including our ability to successfully negotiate a new labor agreement with our union employees as our current agreement is set to expire on March 31, 2019.